-EDC5021 Second Language Acquisition 3 credits This course familiarizes candidates with the latest research on second language acquisition including the interactions between first and second languages and levels of communicative competence in second language learners.
-The implications of language attitudes for curriculum planning and classroom procedures will be discussed.
-One semester.
+EDC5021 Second Language Acquisition 3 credits This course familiarizes candidates with theories and current research on second language acquisition including the interactions between first and second languages and levels of communicative competence in second language learners.
+Also studied is the analysis of all forms of language variation across speech communities within a culture, differences between first and second language learning, and how they affect language acquisition and cross-cultural communication in second language education.
+The implications of language attitudes for curriculum planning and classroom procedures are also discussed.